homieiot/convention/convention.md

 ### Empty string values

-MQTT will treat an empty string payload as a "delete" instruction for the topic.
-Therefor an empty string value is represented by a 1 character string containing a single byte value 0 (Hex: `0x00`, Dec: `0`).
+MQTT will treat an empty string payload as a "delete" instruction for the topic, therefor an empty string value is represented by a 1-character string containing a single byte value 0 (Hex: `0x00`, Dec: `0`).

 The empty string (passed as an MQTT payload) can only occur in 2 places;

 - `homie5` / `device ID` / `node ID` / `property ID`; reported property values (for string types)
 - `homie5` / `device ID` / `node ID` / `property ID` / `set`; the topic to set properties (of string types)

-This convention specifies no way to represent an actual value of a 1 character string with a single byte 0.
-If a device needs this, then it should provide for an escape mechanism on application level.
+This convention specifies no way to represent an actual value of a 1-character string with a single byte 0.
+If a device needs this, then it should provide an escape mechanism on the application level.

 ### Payload